invesdwin/invesdwin-context-julia/README.md

 # invesdwin-context-julia
 Integrate Julia functionality with these modules for the [invesdwin-context](https://github.com/subes/invesdwin-context) module system.
+All integration modules provide unified bidirectional communication between Java and Julia.
+That way you can switch the Julia provider without having to change your script implementation.
+See test cases for examples on how to implement your script integrations.

 ## Maven